 For the following 8 or so years, Mancini continued honing his craft while cutting his teeth at live gigs all around NYC, earning him a much deserved reputation as a trusted sideman and kick-ass band leader until a gig took him out west and he found his true home in LA.
 In 2006 he relocated and was immediately inducted into the, then burgeoning but now codified, LA creative music scene.
 Since his arrival, Mancini has truly made an indelible mark.
 He was celebrated as the Honoree at the 18th annual Los Angeles Jazz Vibes Summit and earlier that same year his face graced the cover of Ventana Monthly, the popular Ventura county arts magazine, which also featured him in a story about the beach community’s thriving arts scene.
 DRUM Magazine’s Reader’s Poll named him “Best Jazz Percussionist” (on vibes).

 Not only is Nick widely recognized by his peers and audiences as a dynamic, and important performer and composer, but is also known as a curator of high quality, creative music events and series.
 At LA’s West-side based WitZend Live, he led a monthly jazz series featuring prominent LA Jazz groups.
-In 2010 he conjured and engineered ‘Feed the Blue Whale’ an all day jazz festival designed to bring awareness to the Blue Whale, LA’s finest, creative listening space.
-For 5 seasons he conjured and engineered ‘elastic hour’ at Curve Line Space; a weekly live concert series featuring 150+ artists from around the globe.
+In 2010 he conjured and co-produced ‘Feed the Blue Whale’ an all day jazz festival designed to bring awareness to the Blue Whale, LA’s finest, creative listening space.
+He personally curated, MC’d and sometimes performed at ‘elastic hour’ @ Curve Line Space; a weekly live concert series which, over the course of 5 seasons featured 150+ artists from around the globe.
 LA Weekly gave it high praise in their annual “Best of” issue.

-He has arranged and overseen the production of multiple Jazz vocal records and boasts an ever growing catalog of independently released recordings under his own name.
+He has arranged and overseen the production of multiple vocal and instrumental jazz records and boasts an ever growing catalog of independently released recordings under his own name.

 Recognized by the industry, he holds endorsement contracts with Majestic vibes and Innovative Percussion mallets.